PetarSpassov/Quinngard/README.md

 # Quinngard
-An extensive PVE-oriented balance and QoL mod for Northgard by Shiro Games, Quinngard seeks to apply a fresh coat of paint and a fun new experience to the PVE modes of the game - Conquest and Bifrost.
+An extensive PVE-oriented balance and QoL mod for Northgard by Shiro Games, Quinngard seeks to apply a fresh coat of paint and a fun new experience to the newest PVE mode of the game - Bifrost.

 ## __Disclaimer__
 None of the assets used in this mod belong to me.
 All credit and rights go to the creators of Northgard, Shiro Games.
 This mod is merely a harmless modification of game files meant to be used in solo and cooperative play.